Ever wondered what on earth a sales funnel is, and how it really works?

 Your landing page could be to collect email addresses, get your audience to register for your webinars, download a case study, only you can decide this.

-Assuming you’re selling to a larger audience from different demographics and lifestyle, the way you approach them matters a lot.
+Assuming you’re selling to a larger audience from different demographics and lifestyles, the way you approach them matters a lot.

 And if you’re using the same landing page to talk to all of them, you wouldn’t have much success.